tejassoni/laravel-test-e2e-integration-assignment-3/README.md

 ## Laravel Dusk End-to-End Browser Testing for Authentication Process Flow Verification

-This project focuses on performing end-to-end browser testing for the authentication process in a Laravel application using **Laravel Dusk** with **MySQL** database.
+This project focuses on performing end-to-end browser testing for the authentication process in a Laravel application using **Laravel Dusk** with a **MySQL** database.
 It leverages **Laravel Breeze** for the authentication scaffolding, which uses Blade templates and Alpine.js for a robust and user-friendly experience.

 ---